 YPF will also pay interest due Nov.
-4, 2013, after Repsol sent a letter seeking payment, Buenos Aires-based YPF said in a filing (YPF) with the U.S. Securities & Exchange Commission today.
+4, 2013, after Repsol sent a letter seeking payment, Buenos Aires-based YPF said in a filing (YPF:US) with the U.S. Securities & Exchange Commission today.
 The loan was issued Aug.
 3, 2011, before the nationalization.

 Argentina’s government seized a 51 percent stake in YPF from Spain’s Repsol in April after saying the company wasn’t investing enough in exploration and production.
 YPF’s rating was lowered by Moody’s Investors Service on June 12 on the risk of debt acceleration.
 Repsol’s debt payment request was the first for Buenos Aires-based YPF since the seizure.